 American Express is a Bankrate advertising partner.

 The Platinum Card from American Express is a premium travel rewards card, offering bonuses and perks tailored for the frequent or international traveler.
 Savvy users who can take advantage of benefits like free airport lounge access and an annual air travel credit should be able to easily justify the hefty annual fee.

 AmEx Platinum was launched in 1984 as the world’s first platinum card with an exclusive invitation-only membership and a then-astounding fee of $250.
 Today, the card’s upscale reputation has a $550 fee to match.

 Membership is no longer aspirational, but available to anyone with a good credit history and strong financial standing.

-- Earn a sign-up bonus of 60,000 Membership Rewards points when you make $5,000 in purchases within the first three months of card ownership.
+- Earn a welcome bonus of 60,000 Membership Rewards points when you make $5,000 in purchases within the first three months of card ownership.